 “At times of crisis like this, access to accurate information is key for reducing anxiety and panic,” said Juan Pablo Segura, President and Co-founder of Babyscripts.

 Limited Options Available

 As with any small business, fintech firms are competing for a limited resource pool.
-From government relief packages to venture capital funding, decisions need to be made around how to save employees in the short term and continue operations going forward.
+From government relief packages to venture capital funding and sending out an employee vaccinations memo, decisions need to be made around how to save employees in the short term and continue operations going forward.
 Beyond an inflow of funds, other options include partnering with traditional banking organizations or selling the firm outright.

 Some of the funding trends were already heading downward.
 Unlike traditional banking organizations, the majority of fintech firms have been in existence less than a decade, with few showing operational profitability.
 Funding conditions have undergone a 180-degree shift, and the future of fintech has changed dramatically, market intelligence company CB Insights asserts in a recent report on the current crisis’ impact on global venture capital funding for financial technology companies.
 According to CB Insights, financing activity in the first quarter of 2020 was far below historical averages.
 The data shows that through the end of March 2020, both the dollars raised and the number of finance deals for fintech companies are down month-over-month, quarter-over-quarter and year-over-year.
 It is expected that funding for fintech’s in the first quarter of 2020 will resemble the lows recorded in 2017.
 In most cases, fintech firms have relied on investor funding which is far from guaranteed in the near or intermediate future, especially as revenues have dropped since the pandemic.